 The Proposal Graphic Designer

-Don’t expect to “clip art” your way through a high-value response.
-In this arena, graphic designers typically possess a Bachelor of Fine Arts Degree, at a minimum.
+Like others on the proposal team, proposal graphic designers and illustrators are specialists.
+They typically possess a Bachelor of Fine Arts Degree, at a minimum.
 They also have several years of proposal experience and strong portfolios of recent work.

 They work as an integral part of the proposal team.
 Often, they’re involved throughout the business development life cycle, from capture management to oral presentations.
 Besides producing quality graphics, they’re also responsible for:

-Working collaboratively with the capture manager, proposal manager and proposal coordinator.
+Collaborating with the capture manager, proposal manager, and proposal coordinator.

 Participating in team reviews.